bhautik-bhutka/Python-Basic-Building/README.md

 # Python-Basic-Building
-This is solution of assignment 1 of Master in Data Science Program.
+Please find here all the solutions of assignment of Master in Data Science 2.0.